YouTube Premium: Features

-A YouTube Premium subscription allows users to watch videos on YouTube without advertisements across the website and its mobile apps, including the dedicated YouTube Music, YouTube Gaming, and YouTube Kids apps and services.
+A YouTube Premium subscription allows users to watch videos on YouTube without advertisements across the website and its mobile apps, including the dedicated YouTube Music and YouTube Kids apps and services.
 Through the apps, users can also save videos to their device for offline viewing, play their audio in the background, and in picture-in-picture mode on Android Oreo and newer.
 YouTube Premium also offers original content that is exclusive to subscribers, which is created and published by YouTube's largest creators.

 Content

 YouTube Premium offers original films and series produced in collaboration with professional studios and YouTube personalities, under the banner YouTube Originals.
 For multi-episode series, the first episode of a YouTube Originals series is available free.
 In selected countries where the service is not yet available, individual episodes can also be purchased through YouTube or Google TV.
 Access to YouTube Originals is also included in YouTube's separate streaming television service YouTube TV, but a YouTube Premium subscription is still required for the service's other benefits.

 In November 2018, it was reported that YouTube was planning to offer some of its premium shows available for free on an ad-supported basis by 2020.
-The Premium subscription would still cover ad-free access, timed exclusivity windows for original content, and content that is not made freely-available.
+The Premium subscription would still cover ad-free access, timed exclusivity windows for original content, and content that is not made freely available.
+YouTube significantly scaled back its YouTube Originals program in January 2022.

 Reception

 Reception to YouTube Premium has been mixed amongst consumers and journalists alike.
 David Nield of Wired argues that the premium service is worth it for consumers, saying that in addition to including a music streaming service, the lack of ads and the ability to download videos and having videos played in the background is useful for consumers.
 YouTube releasing experimental features as well to subscribers was a benefit to Nield, which as of writing included the rollout of pinch to zoom in videos.
 Ashley Maready of The Motley Fool concurred with Nield in her review, while additionally noting that the benefits also extend out to YouTube Kids.

 Adamya Sharma of Android Authority argued that the service is only worth it for avid YouTube viewers and that a YouTube Premium subscription would not be worth it if the user did not use all of its features.
 Additionally, Sharma strongly criticized the manner in which YouTube nagged its viewers to subscribe to Premium and claimed that its attempts have driven users to competitor TikTok.
 Some have additionally noted that YouTube Premium's paid features can easily also be replicated with free online tools, particularly with YouTube video downloader tools replacing Premium's downloading feature and Adblock removing the need to pay to remove ads.

+In February 2024, the YouTube Premium service passed 100 million subscribers.